larsrh/libisabelle/README.md

 ## Using the plugin

-There is an [SBT plugin](https://github.com/larsrh/sbt-libisabelle/) for working with Isabelle sources available.
+There is an [sbt plugin](https://github.com/larsrh/sbt-libisabelle/) for working with Isabelle sources available.
 Refer to its README for more information.
 You should use the plugin if your build contains Isabelle source files.